-Except as noted, a student's financial aid SAP will be monitored at the completion of three quarters of attendance (once per academic year).
-To be in compliance with SAP standards, the student must meet all three components of SAP at the point of monitoring, meaning the student must: 1) Have successfully completed at least 67% of the units they have attempted, 2) Have a cumulative GPA of at least 2.0, [3.0 for Master's] and 3) Have successfully completed the minimum number of units during the monitoring period.
-A student who is not meeting all of these standards is subject to SAP disciplinary action.
+Except as noted\, a student's financial aid SAP will be monitored at the completion of three quarters of attendance (once per academic year).
+To be in compliance with SAP standards, the student must meet both components of SAP at the point of monitoring, meaning the student must: 1) Have successfully completed at least 67% of the units they have attempted and 2) Have a cumulative GPA of at least 2.0, (3.0 for Master's).
+A student who is not meeting both standards is subject to SAP disciplinary action.

-- Exception for students enrolled in the Master's program.
-A student's financial aid SAP will be monitored at the completion of two quarters of attendance. - Exception for students enrolled in a 3 quarter Professional Designation, Advanced AA, or Bachelor Program.
+\ Exception for students enrolled in the Master's program.
+A student's financial aid SAP will be monitored at the completion of two quarters of attendance.

+\ Exception for students enrolled in a 3 quarter Professional Designation, Advanced AA, or Bachelor Program.
 The SAP for students in a program of study of three quarters or less will be monitored on a quarterly basis.
-If a student in one of these programs fails to meet

-SAP standards, they will be placed on "Financial Aid Warning" status.
+If a student in one of these programs fails to meet SAP standards, they will be placed on "Financial Aid Warning" status.
 A student in "Warning" status may receive financial aid for one additional quarter.
 If the student fails to meet SAP standards in that additional quarter, they are subject to SAP disciplinary actions as described in the next section.